Mingzhen-Yang/github-slideshow/_posts/0000-01-02-Mingzhen-Yang.md

 layout: slide
 title: "Welcome to mingzhen yang's slide!"
 ---
-This is an awesome slide!
+This is an awesome slide! hhhh
 Use the left arrow to go back!